m0lentum/ChaosCave/README.txt

 You can get the GMS project on GitHub here: https://github.com/MoleTrooper/ChaosCave All sprites aside from what comes with the engine are custom made.
 Please ask me for permission if you would like to use them.

-Information for testers using the GMS project:
-You can move to a time in the avoidance by shooting (if debug keys are on).
-This time is determined by the global.testTime variable, which is set in the create event of objAVcontroller.